XPLAN XMERGE CODING

 A very handy method to keep in mind more so for data manipulation but at times can have uses for data output.
 This item will look for any character you define and replace it with whatever you specify.
 Common examples include manipulating dates.

 For example the date may have been saved as ‘22/12/2014’ in order to use the date for a portfolio report or any comparison (eg comparing one date with another) you need to reduce it to the raw numbers.

 |<:let mystring=’22/12/2014’:><:=str(mystring).replace(‘/’, ‘ ’):>|

-Slicing syntax or literally slicing the string into its subparts (characters) can be useful for both data manipulation and data output.
+Slicing syntax or literally slicing the string into each individual character and can be useful for both data manipulation and data output.

 As we mentioned at the start strings are made up of characters.
-So in the string ‘Gold Service’ we can see the characters of the string and also the position they occupy from the view of the system.
+So in the string ‘Gold Service’ we can see each character of the string and also the position they occupy from a python view of the system:

 - You will notice that the first character takes the 0 position